getsentry/relay/docs/architecture/ingest-event-path.md

 **Note:** If we discard an event at any point, an outcome is written to Kafka if Relay is configured to do so.

+!!!
+Summary
+    For events that returned a `200` we spawn an in-process background task that does the rest of what the old `StoreView` did.

+    This task updates in-memory state for rate limits and disabled projects/keys.

 ## The outcomes consumer